Tony Book: Management career

 In November 1973, Manchester City manager Johnny Hart resigned due to ill health, and Book took temporary responsibility for first-team affairs, and was named assistant manager when Ron Saunders became the next permanent manager.
 At this point Book retired from playing to concentrate on management.
 Saunders was sacked after less than six months, and Book again took on the caretaker role, and was appointed permanent manager one game later.
 The first notable victory of Book's management was a 1–0 Manchester derby win, best known for the back-heel scored by Denis Law.
 Book's first full season as manager resulted in an eighth-place finish, an improvement upon the previous season, when the team finished 14th.

 In 1976, Book's City side won the League Cup, making him the first person to win the competition as both player and manager.
 City continued their run of form into the following season, enjoying an impressive league campaign where they finished in second place, only a point behind winners Liverpool.
 City were playing entertaining football in the late 1970s and regularly drawing crowds at Maine Road in excess of 40,000.
 Book remained manager until 1979, when he was replaced by his former mentor Malcolm Allison.
+In 1981 he was invited by new manager John Bond to look after Youth Development at the club.
+In 1986 working with another City legend, Glyn Pardoe, they coached a young City side that would win the FA Youth Cup for the first time that year.
 He then became a loyal stalwart to the club in several other roles until 1997, including as caretaker manager again in 1993.
 He joined Huddersfield Town in 1997 as Chief Scout under Brian Horton.

+Later life and death

-As of 2008 Book is retired, but holds two honorary positions; he is Honorary President of Manchester City and Life President of the Manchester City Official Supporters Club.
+As of 2008 Book was retired, but still held two honorary positions; he was Honorary President of Manchester City and Life President of the Manchester City Official Supporters Club.
 He was inducted into Manchester City's Hall of Fame in January 2004.

-His brother Kim Book was a goalkeeper for Bournemouth & Boscombe Athletic, Northampton Town, Mansfield Town and Doncaster Rovers while Kim's son Steve was also a goalkeeper, principally with Cheltenham Town.
+His brother Kim Book was a goalkeeper for Bournemouth & Boscombe Athletic, Northampton Town, Mansfield Town and Doncaster Rovers, while Kim's son Steve was also a goalkeeper, principally with Cheltenham Town.

+Tony Book died on 13 January 2025, at the age of 90.